tophergates/mobile-web-specialist/03-service-worker/23-quiz-adding-ux.md

 Once the task is complete, enter the Task ID: **update-notify**

 ## CODING TASK
 We're going to edit a different file this time: in `public/js/main/IndexController.js`.
-You might remember this file from earlier in the course when you registered a Service Worker.
+You might remember this file from earlier in the course when you registered a `Service Worker`.

 There's a new method here: `_updateReady`.
 Calling this will show a notification to the user.
 Your job is to call it at the correct time(s).

 There is a series of comments to guide you along the way.
 Once you've coded it up, you'll need to get those changes picked up by the browser.
-The easiest way to accomplish this is to delete the Service Worker, then refresh the page.
+The easiest way to accomplish this is to delete the `Service Worker`, then refresh the page.
 This will refetch and cache your JavaScript.

-Now, make a change to your Service Worker.
+Now, make a change to your `Service Worker`.
 Adding a simple comment will suffice.
-Then refresh the page.
+Then refresh the page once more.

 Once you've got the notification working, head over to the settings page and type the Task ID to verify your solution is correct.